Nicolas Nadeau: 2019–2020 season

 After withdrawing from the 2019 CS U.S. Classic, Nadeau competed on the Grand Prix at the 2019 Skate Canada International.
 Eighth in the short program with a clean skate, but for a problematic landing on his triple loop, he rose to seventh overall after a sixth-place free skate.
 He was seventh as well at the 2019 Internationaux de France.

 Nadeau placed fifth at the 2020 Canadian Championships.

 2020–2021 season

 Nadeau was assigned to compete at the 2020 Skate Canada International, but the event was cancelled as a result of the coronavirus pandemic.

 With the pandemic continuing to make it difficult to hold in-person events, the 2021 Skate Canada Challenge was held virtually, and Nadeau placed sixth.
 The 2021 Canadian Championships were cancelled.

+2022–2023 season

-On August 25, 2021, Nadeau announced that he would be retiring from singles skating to take up pair skating with partner Emma Proft.
+On August 25, 2021, Nadeau announced that he would be retiring from singles skating to take up pair skating with partner Emmanuelle Proft.
+Proft/Nadeau competed only domestically during the 2022–23 season, finishing fifth at the 2023 Canadian Championships.

-Skating technique

-Unlike most skaters, Nadeau jumps and spins clockwise.
+2023–2024 season

+Proft/Nadeau made their international debut at the 2023 CS Autumn Classic International, winning the bronze medal.
+On October 24, 2023, Proft/Nadeau announced their retirement.